-For this fiscal year, the Committee believes the proposed FY2022 budget provides the same level of services that Burlington residents have come to expect and is within the budget guidelines.
-The committee is confident that the town has an effective plan for monitoring the impacts of the pandemic moving forward.
+For this fiscal year, the Committee believes the proposed FY23 budget provides the same level of services that Burlington residents have come to expect and is within the budget guidelines.
+The committee is confident that the town has an effective plan to continue recovering from the effects of the pandemic moving forward.
 We thank you in advance for your support.